 Introduction & Scope of Policy

-1.1 This policy is based on the requirements of the latest Information Commissioners Office (ICO) Data Sharing Code of Practice published in May 2011.
-The policy will help ensure any sharing is fair, transparent and in line with the General Data Protection Regulations (GDPR) (or UK equivalent legislation) and the rights and expectations of the people whose information is being shared.
+1.1 This policy is based on the requirements of the latest Information Commissioners Office (ICO) Data Sharing Code of Practice.
+The policy will help ensure any sharing is fair, transparent and in line with the Data Protection Act 2018 (DPA 18) and the rights and expectations of the people whose information is being shared.

 What do we mean by data/information sharing